-Group Accounts have not been included in the 2022/23 Statement of Accounts on the grounds that they do not have a material effect on the overall statements.
-Their inclusion does not provide any more usefulness to readers' understanding.
-The Council's interests which have been considered for the purposes of group accounting are detailed in Note 33 - Interest in Companies.
-We will continue to assess these interests for inclusion in future group accounts should they become material.
+Group Accounts have been included in the 2022/23 Statement of Accounts where they have a material effect on the overall statements.
+Information concerning the Council's interest in companies, both material and otherwise from the perspective of group accounting, is provided Note 33 - Interest in Companies.

 In addition, the Council is the sole trustee of the Wormwood Scrubs Charitable Trust (WSCT).
-Again, group accounts have not been prepared on the grounds of materiality however Note 36 provides a high-level summary of the balances of the Trust.
-The Trust's annual report and accounts are considered annually by the WSCT Committee and published here: http://democracy.lbhf.qov.uk/mgCommitteeDetails.aspx?ID=467.
+Group accounts have not been prepared on the grounds of materiality however Note 36 provides a high-level summary of the balances of the Trust.
+The Trust's annual report and accounts are considered annually by the WSCT Committee and published here: http://democracy.lbhf.gov.uk/mgCommitteeDetails.aspx?ID=467.
 The Trust's accounts are also available via the Charity Commission website.